minetest-mods/technic/manual.md

 is needed to overcome the inefficiency of supply converters, so it is worth operating fuel-fired generators at a higher tier than the machines being powered.

+### solar generators ###

+The solar generators are electrical power generators that generate power from sunlight.
+Versions of them are available for all three voltages (LV, MV, and HV).
+There are four types in total, two LV and one each of MV and HV, forming a sequence of four tiers.
+The higher-tier ones are each built mainly from three solar generators of the next tier down, and their outputs scale in rough accordance, tripling at each tier.

+To operate, an arrayed solar generator must be at elevation +1 or above and have a transparent block (typically air) immediately above it.
+It will generate power only when the block above is well lit during daylight hours.
+It will generate more power at higher elevation, reaching maximum output at elevation +36 or higher when sunlit.
+The small solar generator has similar rules with slightly different thresholds.
+These rules are an attempt to ensure that the generator will only operate from sunlight, but it is actually possible to fool them to some extent with light sources such as meselamps.

 ### hydro generator ###